kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Content reviewers are an important part of the Facebook content moderation approach.
 It is true that Facebook heavily relies on its algorithms to take down as much "bad" content as possible before anyone sees it, but content reviewers are a very important part of the mix.

-They take-down content that algorithms cannot decisively categorize themselves as content violating Facebook's rules or where content gets flagged by users.
+They take down content that algorithms cannot decisively categorize themselves as content violating Facebook's rules or where content gets flagged by users.

 **Content reviewers are also an important way how Facebook's algorithms learn what they should look for**.